saeedvfx/musings/content/index.md

  - [ShotDeck](https://shotdeck.com/) I use this site ALL.
 THE.
 TIME!!!
 Great for references, and totally worth the money.
  - [IMDb](https://www.imdb.com)This pretty much goes without saying.
 Although I never tried the Pro-Version.
  - [Blu-ray.com](https://www.blu-ray.com) For the latest news on upcoming blu-ray releases!
+ - [Internet Movie Cars Database](https://www.imcdb.org/) The most complete list of cars and vehicles used in movies and TV series.